Facebook Messenger hits 1.2B users, that's a lot of people

 Facebook Messenger appears to have made it to the big time.

-The social media company announced Wednesday that its messaging app now has 1.2 billion people actively using the service every month -- that's a big chunk of the world's 7.5 billion population.
+The social media company said Wednesday its messaging app now has 1.2 billion people actively using the service every month -- that's a big chunk of the world's 7.5 billion population.

 "I keep on hearing powerful stories about how our product is becoming a more important part of your daily lives," David Marcus, head of Messaging products at Facebook, wrote in a post.
 "So from all of us here at Messenger, a heartfelt thank you."